marsteg/adventure-game/README.md

 	- text currently stays X seconds - clicking should skip to the next line
 	- how to manage it when picking up an item should change dialog choices?
 		- should Items have actions, that get executed on pickup? could change active_dialogs or locked dialogs?
-	- how to have multiple NPC talk at the same time?
+	- how to have multiple NPCs talk at the same time?
 		- every NPC has now their own dialogbox.
 The position is still hard-coded.
 			- what is a smart way to find a position?
 				- i want to have it relative to the object but closer to the center of the screen